 The green trace is the hardware output, the yellow the Arduino software.
 The important feature is that the timing parameters are similar to those quoted above, and the signal looks ‘good enough’ to trigger the camera, as it does.

-What I though was going to be a ‘tricky’ part of the project turned out to be relatively simple.
+What I thought was going to be a ‘tricky’ part of the project turned out to be relatively simple.
 The one thing I did learn was that I should be doing more research as it it likely, in Arduino-land, that someone else has done something similar before!